debezium/debezium-design-documents/DDD-11.md

 }
 ```

-A `ValueChunk` is an append-only byte buffer of a fixed capacity, 64KB by default, that holds the encoded values of as many consecutive events as fit.
+A `PayloadChunk` is an append-only byte buffer of a fixed capacity, 64KB by default, that holds the encoded payloads of as many consecutive events as fit.
 The capacity is only ever larger for a chunk dedicated to a single oversized event.
-Packing many events into one array is where most of the heap saving comes from: the values of hundreds of events share a single array header instead of each value being its own object.
+Packing many events into one array is where most of the heap saving comes from: the payloads of hundreds of events share a single array header instead of each column value being its own object.

 A chunk has a simple lifecycle: